Florida Modular Building Plans Examiner (ICC FP) Exam Book Package

 What is included in the Florida Modular Building Plans Examiner (ICC FP) Exam Book Package?

-This package includes the reference books and Florida materials listed on this page, plus business and trade course included.
+This package includes the reference books and Florida materials listed on this page.

 Are these the exact references I’ll use while studying?